ahlisbon/CJKmaterialProcessing/README.md

 # 🔰 Basic Requirements for Use
 1. PC with Windows OS.
    - This macro has only been tested in Windows 10.
 It should work with previous versions as far back as Windows 8, and work in Windows 11.
+3. Excel for Desktop
+   - At this time, the script has not been tested thoroughly in the web/browser based version of Excel.
+   - There are macros built into the Excel file that only work in the desktop version.
 2. Files to download:
    - **Note**: after clicking these links, look for a down arrow on the right side of the GitHub page to download the files.
 When you hover over the icon is should say "Download raw file"
    - The AHK executible file: [BibData to Spreadsheet.exe](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/BibData%20to%20Spreadsheet.exe)